cdapio/cdap/cdap-docs/developers-manual/source/getting-started/quick-start.rst

 endpoint used to ingest data with HTTP requests, and you can do that using the Command Line Interface::

-  $ ./bin/cdap-cli.sh send stream logEventStream \
+  $ cdap-cli.sh send stream logEventStream \
     \''255.255.255.185 - - [23/Sep/2014:11:45:38 -0400] '\
     '"GET /cdap.html HTTP/1.0" 401 2969 " " "Mozilla/4.0 (compatible; MSIE 7.0; Windows NT 5.1)"'\'